soni2213/cricket-backend/README.md

 3. Do a `bundle install`
 4. Seed some data in DB using `bundle exec rake db:create db:migrate db:seed`
 5. Play along with the [postman collection](https://www.getpostman.com/collections/92f716c4fa7fd631d7e1)
+6. Postman script is configured to update auth token `{{token}}` automatically on user signup and login.
-6. run `bundle exec rspec` to run the test suite, and update `swagger` docs.
+7. Run `bundle exec rspec` to run the test suite, and update `swagger` docs.
-7. Swagger documentation could be accessed at `http://localhost:3000/api-docs`
+8. Swagger documentation could be accessed at `http://localhost:3000/api-docs`

 ### What did you not include in your solution that you want us to know about
 1. Stretch goals